Skip to main content

 EU programmes

 Eurodesk is an international non-profit association created in 1990.
-As support organization to the Erasmus+ programme Eurodesk offers comprehensive and easy accessible sources of free youth information about international learning mobility opportunities.
+As support organization to the Erasmus+ and European Solidarity programmes, Eurodesk offers comprehensive and easily information about international learning mobility opportunities.
 Eurodesk is present in 34 countries.
 In these countries, Eurodesk Centres help multipliers in their work to carry out Eurodesk’s mission: ‘to raise awareness among young people on learning mobility opportunities and encourage them to become active citizens.’

 European Youth Portal

-The European Youth Portal offers European and country level information about opportunities and initiatives that are of interest to young people who are living, learning and working in Europe.
-It gives information around eight main themes, covers 34 countries and is available in 28 languages.
-The European Youth Portal addresses young people, but also other stakeholders working in the field of youth, such as youth organisations, youth workers and policy makers.
+The European Youth Portal offers European and national information about opportunities and initiatives that are of interest to young people living, learning and working in Europe.
+It includes information about the European Solidarity Corps.
+The European Youth Portal contains an online environment where young people can sign up and apply for volunteering opportunities under the European Solidarity Corps.
+The European Youth Portal is available in 28 languages.
+It addresses young people, but also other stakeholders working in the field of youth, such as youth organisations, youth workers and policy makers.

 EU Presidency